 - 14 Mistakes Indian Freelancers Make That Can Break Them – Over the years, I have seen freelancers write proposals that can be rejected straight away because they had some common issues.
 Let me just share some of the common mistakes that freelancers make so you don’t repeat the same.

-- How to Scale up Web Services Business – A Leaf From TCS & Infosys Business Model – Small web design and web development startups have issues scaling up to the 10 fold or 100 fold marks.
+- How to Scale up Web Services Business – A Leaf From TCS & Infosys Business Model – Small web design and web development startups have issues are scaling up to the tenfold or 100 fold marks.
 The solution is to apply the business models of the best service industry companies.

 Download my Free eBook – “How to be a Freelancer”

-In my eBook, I have shared the exact same strategies I use in crafting my proposals to attract clients, get paid my hourly rate and ask clients for feedback.
+In my eBook, I have shared the same strategies I use in crafting my proposals to attract clients, get paid my hourly rate, and ask clients for feedback.

 Join the freelancing tribe and be a successful freelancer.

-And connect with me and other over 10,000 amazing freelancers on Facebook.
+And connect with me and other over 10,000 fabulous freelancers on Facebook.